Relaxed Multirate Infinitesimal Step Methods for Initial-Value Problems: Introduction

 \subsection{Multirate Background}

-The GARK framework can be used to describe and analyze multirate methods of Runge--Kutta type, from the very earliest ones developed to those being developed today \cite{Gunther2016}.
-Multirate methods and the understanding of their order and stability properties have evolved over time.
+Multirate methods and the understanding of their order and stability properties have evolved over time; however the GARK framework can be used to describe and analyze the full history of multirate methods having Runge--Kutta type \cite{Gunther2016}.
 In this section, we first give a summary of the historical context of multirate methods, and in the following section we discuss specifics of how to apply GARK theory to these methods.

 The first multirate methods were introduced by Gear and Wells in the early 1980's \cite{Gear1980, Wells1982, Gear1984}; these methods integrated only a single scale at a time, using linear interpolation to provide data from one time scale to the other.
 This work was extended by Constantinescu and Sandu to construct second order multirate methods based on explicit linear multistep base methods \cite{Constantinescu2007,Sandu2009}.